MicrosoftDocs/xamarin-docs/docs/android/platform/binding-kotlin-library/walkthrough.md

     </RelativeLayout>
     ```

-1. Update the source code of the app and add the initialization logic to the MainActivity, which activates the Bubble Picker SDK:
+1. Update the source code of the app and add the initialization logic to the `MainActivity`, which activates the Bubble Picker SDK:

     ```csharp
     protected override void OnCreate(Bundle savedInstanceState)